Moz Local vs Yext

 Consider Moz Local vs BrightLocal for additional agency-focused comparison perspectives.

-Moz Local vs Yext Alternatives
+Moz Local vs Yext alternatives

 Both platforms have alternatives depending on priorities.
 BrightLocal competes directly with Moz Local for SMB listing management and includes advanced agency features.
 See BrightLocal reviews and explore BrightLocal’s free trial.